Last Updated on

 Penn Fierce II Spinning Reel Review

-The Fierce II gives you a few upgrades over the Pursuit II such as moving to the full metal body, adding the Techno-Balanced rotor, an additional bearing, a superline spool and a heavier aluminum bail wire.
-So this is a good step up for the additional $20 over the Pursuit II.
+The Fierce II gives you a few upgrades over the Pursuit II such as moving to the full metal body, adding the Techno-Balanced rotor, an additional bearing, a superline spool, and a heavier aluminum bail wire.

 Full Metal Body and sideplate – The full metal die-cast aluminum body and sideplate keep precise gear alignment under heavy loads and provide for a more durable reel in the long run.

 Improved Paint Quality – The better paint quality protects the reel against saltwater spray and chemicals which will always lead to corrosion if you are not careful.
 This was a reported problem in the previous model.
 It is nice to see that Penn listens to the feedback of their customers and has addressed this issue.

 Techno-Balanced™ – The Techno-Balanced rotor is a trademarked rotor design of Penn and is engineered to provide a very smooth retrieve.
 This, when combined with the 4+1 bearing system, makes the reel feel silky smooth.

 4+1 shielded stainless steel ball bearings – The new Fierce II incorporates a total of 5 stainless ball bearings that provide you with a nice smooth retrieve that will last you for years if you take care of the reel.
 There are two on the main gear and two on the pinion gear plus the one on the instant anti-reverse.
 These are shielded against water NOT sealed.